 We assess potential human rights impacts across our supply chain, including any impact from forced, compulsory, or child labor, slavery and human trafficking through our supplier code of conduct self-assessment program.
 We identify select suppliers to complete a self-assessment.
 That assessment includes questions regarding the policies and procedures they have in place to tackle slavery and human trafficking in their own supply chain.
 The list of Caterpillar suppliers who are required to respond to the supplier code of conduct self-assessment has increased year over year.

 Supplier Audits and Certification

 Our standard purchase order terms and conditions require that suppliers comply with our Supplier Code of Conduct, including an expectation that our suppliers conduct all business in a manner that respects human rights.
-Our employees are expected to observe our Values in Action and respect the human rights and dignity of all people.
-However, Caterpillar does not currently maintain internal procedures for employees regarding slavery and human trafficking specifically.

 May 15, 2017